pkanagashanmugam/WiFi-Training/Module 4.md

  - Message 4 : The client sends back a final message to acknowledge that the process is complete.

 ### Q7.
 Describe the power saving scheme in MAC layer and explore on the types of Power saving mechanisms
+Power Management is one of the important functionalities of MAC layer so much so that it the MAC layer frame format contains a bit in the Frame Control field of the MAC header which is used to denote Power Management.
+If that bit is set to 1, it signals the station is actively power-saving by switching some transceivers.
+The power management bit along with Traffic Indication Map in beacon frames is used to manage traffic.

 ### Q8.
 Describe the Medium Access Control methodologies

 ### Q9.
 Brief about the Block ACK mechanism and its advantages
+Block ACK is a mechanism where acknowledgement to multiple frames are given at a time.
+This is a very efficient mechanism that is popularly used.
+Block ACK is used during aggregation.
+The transmitter initates the process by sending Add Block Ack(ADDBA) to find out if receiver supports Block ACK and it receives an acknowledgement from the receiver.
+After transmitting the data, the transmitter asks for Block ACK with a request and it sends an acknowledgement.
+This session can be deleted by sending Delete Block Ack(DELBA) by the transmitter.
+The two types of Block ACK are Immediate BLOCK ACK and Delayed BLOCK ACK.

 ### Q10.
 Explain about A-MSDU, A-MPDU and A-MSDU in A-MPDU